 The loop example deserves further attention.
 A well-written Eiffel application will have few loops: a loop is an iteration mechanism on a data structure (such as a file or list); it should be written as a general-purpose routine in a reusable class, and then adapted to specific contexts through the techniques illustrated in the discussion of iterators.
-(Such pre-programmed iteration mechanisms are indeed available from libraries, and made more attractive by the recent addition of an agent mechanism to the language.)
-Then having to write i := i + 1 manually for the equivalent of a For loop is not a problem.
+(Such pre-programmed iteration mechanisms are indeed available from libraries.)
+Then having to write i := i + I manually for the equivalent of a For loop is not a problem.

 This observation, which would not necessarily transpose to another language, illustrates an important aspect of the Eiffel method, which makes almost all "X considered harmful" observations, for arbitrary X, obsolete.

-The resolution of this apparent paradox comes from the power of object-oriented abstraction.
-As soon as you recognize some pattern X as useful, this immediately makes it harmful, by suggesting that you should not from then on reproduce X-like patterns in your software texts, but instead hide X in a reusable software component and then reuse that component directly.
+The mechanism for marking constructs as harmful is paradoxical: as soon as you recognize some pattern X as useful, this immediately makes it harmful, by suggesting that you should not from then on reproduce X-like patterns in your software texts, but instead hide X in a reusable software component and then reuse that component directly.